loumonthjack/portfolio-application/README.md

 This project is a backend of a application that allows the user to import resume then transform into a s3 hosting bucket website.

 MODELS:
-MONGODB MODELS --> /models ==> [User, Website, Project, Education, Experience, Profile, Payment, Price] --
+[User, Website, Project, Education, Experience, Profile, Payment, Price] --

 FUNCTIONS:
-CRUD FUNCTIONS --> /controller/functions/internal [getPrice, getUserPayments, getUser, getUserProfile, getWebsite, etc...]
+/controller/functions/internal [getPrice, getUserPayments, getUser, getUserProfile, getWebsite, etc...]

+/controller/functions/external [getCustomer, getCustomerCard, uploadToBucket, createUserBucket, etc...]

+External Services used:
+AWS(S3, CLOUDWATCH(coming soon), ROUTE53(coming soon)) SDK
 --
-THIRD PARTY SERVICES USED AWS(S3, CLOUDWATCH, ROUTE53) SDK, SQUARE API --> /controller/functions/external [getCustomer, getCustomerCard, uploadToBucket, createUserBucket, etc...]
+SQUARE API use
 --